MeritonAliu/Blockchain/README.md

 ## ToDo

-- Make transactions work, send and recieve amount of money
+- [x] Make transactions work, send and recieve amount of money
+- [ ] Create coinbase transaction work for first miner as initial reward
+- [ ] Store blockchain into file, read from it when starting
+- [ ] Create frontend / app

 ## Authors